Dasharo/docs/docs/variants/asus_kgpe_d16/spi-wp.md

 ## Flashrom write protection CLI

-Invoke the following command to see a lsit of available options for flashrom:
+Invoke the following command to see a list of available options for flashrom:

 ```shell
 ./flashrom --help